mercurius-js/mercurius/docs/protocol-extension.md

 # GraphQL over WebSocket Protocol extension

-The GraphQL over WebSocket Protocol used by `mercurius` follows apollo's protocol defined [here](https://github.com/apollographql/subscriptions-transport-ws/blob/master/PROTOCOL.md).
+The GraphQL over WebSocket Protocol `mercurius` uses by default is [graphql-transport-ws](https://github.com/enisdenjo/graphql-ws/blob/master/PROTOCOL.md).
+It also supports the protocol used by Apollo's `subscriptions-transport-ws`; however that library is **unmantained** so it's not recommended to use.

 In order to achieve gateway-to-service communication and handle `connection_init` per client, an extension is used on the protocol for server-to-server communication.
+See https://github.com/mercurius-js/mercurius/issues/268 for more details about the original issue and the actual implemented solution.

 ## Message structure extension